Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Algorithms to Compute Realized Privacy Loss

 \subsection{Difference of Convex Programming}

 Difference of Convex (DC) Programming \cite{tao1997convex} with box constraints addresses the following problem:

 where $x \in \mathbb{R}^m$; $f(x)$ and $g(x)$ are convex functions.
 Despite the objective being the minimization of $f(x) - g(x)$, the corresponding maximization can be obtained by interchanging $f(x)$ and $g(x)$.
 The lower bound of the global solution can be determined by relaxing $g(x)$ into an affine (linear) function $h(x)$ under the conditions that (1) $g(x) \le h(x)$ within a compact (closed and bounded) set of $x$, and (2) $h(x) \rightarrow g(x)$ as the compact set of $x$ approaches infinitesimally small.
 This results in a convex optimization problem, with $\min f(x) - h(x)$ serving as the lower bound for $\min f(x) - g(x)$.
 The function $h(x)$ is referred to as the concave envelope of $g(x)$.
-Utilizing the branch-and-bound method \cite{benson1991branch}, the lower bound of will converge gradually to the actual value of $\min f(x) - g(x)$, i,e., $LB$ in Eq. \eqref{eq:L_bound}. $UB$ can be acquired similarly with $\min g(x) - f(x)$.
+Utilizing the branch-and-bound method (Section \ref{sec:bnb}), the lower bound of $\min f(x) - g(x)$, i,e., $LB$ in Eq. \eqref{eq:L_bound}, will converge gradually to $\min_{x} P(x)$. $UB$ can be acquired similarly with $\min g(x) - f(x)$.

 Notably, $\log P(x)$ can be expressed as

 where $P_i(x) = Pr(M_i(x) = y_i | x)$.
 If $\log P_i(x)$ can be expressed as the difference of two convex functions, given that the sum of convex functions is still convex, minimizing/maximizing $\log P(x)$ transforms into a DC programming.